superasperatus/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook clearGlobalEventProperties];
 ```

 Global event properties can be set `immutable` the same way session properties.
-Immutable property value cannot be changes once it is set (it can be removes and set again, though).
+Immutable property value cannot be changed once it is set (it can be removes and set again, though).

 ```swift
 Smartlook.setGlobalEventProperty(value: "immutable-value", forName: "my-property", options: .immutable)